uwolfer/gerrit-intellij-plugin/README.md

 * allow TLSv1 (instead of SSLv3 only) connections in your reverse-proxy in front of Gerrit (should be preferred anyways)
 * use a recent Java setup (> 1.6)

+### Checking out from VCS with Gerrit plugin does not work
+Checking out directly with the Gerrit plugin does not work for some authentication methods.
+If you get an authentication error or checking out does not properly finish, you can try:
+* use SSH clone URL in checkout dialog (you can find the SSH URL in the Gerrit Web UI project settings)
+* or: check out with the default Git plugin and set up the Gerrit plugin manually afterwards

+You can find background information about this issue in a [Gerrit mailing list topic].
+[Gerrit mailing list topic]: https://groups.google.com/forum/#!topic/repo-discuss/UnQd3HsL820

 Architecture
 ------------
 ### IntelliJ Integration